 Tomato Cucumber Salad Variation

 Easy!
-Layer some thinly sliced cucumber into this recipe for the best tomato cucumber salad you’ve ever had.
+Layer some thinly sliced cucumber into this recipe.
 I prefer English cucumber or Persian cucumber for their crisp texture and less bitter skin.
 If you’re using a regular garden cucumber, taste a slice first—if the skin is bitter, peel it off before slicing the rest.
+Or try my Cucumber Tomato Salad with Greek Dressing for a delicious alternative.

 This tomato salad recipe is so versatile.
 For a more hearty salad, add some mozzarella or ripe avocado.
 If you have arugula, try adding a handful or two.
 You could even substitute ripe peaches for some of the tomatoes.
 The recipe (below) provides guidance on quantities and how to layer in these optional ingredients.